Lesterpaintstheworld/aider/website/docs/troubleshooting/token-limits.md

 Most models have quite small output limits, often as low as 4k tokens.
-If you ask aider_nova to make a large change that affects a lot of code, the LLM may hit output token limits as it tries to send back all the changes.
+If you ask aider to make a large change that affects a lot of code, the LLM may hit output token limits as it tries to send back all the changes.